utk1725/fresh-water/blocks/cpNotes.md

   * `Optimal substructure`: We should be able to find smaller problems of the same type
   * `Overlapping subproblems`: There exists subproblem of same.
-So here, we should not count soulution for that subproblem again and again.
+So here, we should not count solution for that subproblem again and again.
 * DP problems can be solved in two ways.
 Top-down approach and Bottom-up approach
 * Top-down: Recursion + memozation
 * Bottom-up: